-- research, identify and map the natural feature(s), values and functions that are potentially affected and describe the existing site conditions; - describe and map the proposed development activities, including building location, excavation, site grading, landscaping, drainage works, roadway construction, paving, and sewer and water services (if any) in relation to the natural feature(s); - 3. predict the effects of the proposed development on the various components of the environment on the site such as wildlife, fish, vegetation, soil, surface water, groundwater, air and any other relevant factors, taking into consideration effects during and after site alteration; - 4. evaluate the significance of all predicted negative and positive effects on the various environmental considerations; - 5. itemize and recommend all measures that can be taken to reduce or mitigate the predicted negative effects, including a timetable for implementation; - 6. evaluate the cumulative effect that the project (and any other known projects or activities) may have following implementation of any mitigation measures on the natural resource values and functions which make the natural feature(s) significant; and, - 7. conclude with a professional opinion on whether negative effects will occur, the significance of such effects, and whether ongoing monitoring is required. - 8.4.6.1 The Township may retain a qualified consultant to undertake an independent peer review of the Full EIS, at the expense of the applicant.
+- 1. research, identify and map the natural feature(s), values and functions that are potentially affected and describe the existing site conditions; - describe and map the proposed development activities, including building location, excavation, site grading, landscaping, drainage works, roadway construction, paving, and sewer and water services (if any) in relation to the natural feature(s); - 3. predict the effects of the proposed development on the various components of the environment on the site such as wildlife, fish, vegetation, soil, surface water, groundwater, air and any other relevant factors, taking into consideration effects during and after site alteration; - 4. evaluate the significance of all predicted negative and positive effects on the various environmental considerations; - 5. itemize and recommend all measures that can be taken to reduce or mitigate the predicted negative effects, including a timetable for implementation; - 6. evaluate the cumulative effect that the project (and any other known projects or activities) may have following implementation of any mitigation measures on the natural resource values and functions which make the natural feature(s) significant: and - 7. conclude with a professional opinion on whether negative effects will occur, the significance of such effects, and whether ongoing monitoring is required. - 8.4.5.5 The Township may retain a qualified consultant to undertake an independent peer review of the Full EIS, at the expense of the applicant.
 Council may also consult with the relevant public agencies prior to accepting the Environmental Impact Study.

-Potential negative impacts will be examined through a process of Environmental Impact Statement, carried out on a case by case basis, prior to development approval. - 8.4.5.5 - 8.4.6.2 Algonquins of Ontario shall be consulted on any Environmental Impact Studies related to proposed developments where areas of Algonquin interest and/or Native Values and/or the potential for aboriginal artifacts to be encountered have been identified. - 8.4.6.3 The preparation of an Environmental Impact Statement (EIS) study may be required for submission prior to the approval authority making a formal decision on a planning application (e.g. Official Plan amendment, zoning amendment, site plan control, subdivision, consent, etc.) to assess the negative impacts on the natural features and the ecological functions of the area in question.
-The EIS shall be completed by a qualified individual or company and shall fulfill each of the following steps: - 8.4.6.4 - 8.4.6.5 Research, identify, map, and prioritize the characteristics of the natural heritage features that made it significant. - 8.4.6.6 - 8.4.6.7 Describe and map the proposed development activities, including building location, excavation, site grading, landscaping, roadway construction, paving, drainage works, and sewer and water servicing in relation to the natural heritage feature.
+Potential negative impacts will be examined through a process of Environmental Impact Statement, carried out on a case by case basis, prior to development approval. - 8.4.5.6 Algonquins of Ontario and/or identified First Nations shall be consulted on any Environmental Impact Studies related to proposed developments where areas of Indigenous interest and/or Native Values and/or the potential for aboriginal artifacts to be encountered have been identified

+The preparation of an Environmental Impact Statement (EIS) study may be required for submission prior to the approval authority making a formal decision on a planning application (e.g. Official Plan amendment, zoning amendment, site plan control, subdivision, consent, etc.) to assess the negative impacts on the natural features and the ecological functions of the area in question.
+The EIS shall be completed by a qualified individual or company and shall fulfill each of the following steps:

+Research, identify, map, and prioritize the characteristics of the natural heritage features that made it significant.

+Describe and map the proposed development activities, including building location,